stefanobartoletti/bricks-docs/docs/theme/setup/README.md

 -   Run `git init` to initialize a new repository from scratch (you may skip this step, i.e. if you already have a Git repository versioning your entire WordPress installation).

--   Install dependencies with your package manager (the install script will also perform the initial setup):
+-   Install dependencies with your package manager:

       <code-group>